Ali Sowe: Gambian star powers CSKA Sofia past BATE Borisov | Goal.com

 The Gambia international, who was also on target in team’s 2-1 triumph over Sirens in the first qualifying round, gave Stamen Belchev’s men the lead inside Bulgarian Army Stadium.

-The hosts had more of ball possession from the blast of the whistle, but the visitors defended well to halt their massive attacking raids.
+The hosts had more ball possession from the blast of the whistle, but the visitors defended well to halt their attacks.

-Pavel Niehajczyk had the opportunity to give BATE Borisov a 32nd minute lead but his header hit the crossbar.
-However, he was fouled goalkeeper Gustavo Busatto who fouled him in his attempt to score from rebound – an action that prompted the referee to award a penalty.
+Pavel Niehajczyk had the opportunity to give BATE Borisov a 32nd-minute lead but his header hit the crossbar.
+However, he was fouled by goalkeeper Gustavo Busatto in his attempt to score from a rebound – an action that prompted the referee to award a penalty.

-The resultant kick was saved by Busatto.
-It was the third consecutive penalty the Brazilian was saving in his last six games.
+The resultant kick was saved by Busatto and it was the third consecutive penalty the Brazilian has saved in his last six games.

-A minute into the half-time break, it was Sowe who fired past goalkeeper Denis Scherbitski having reacted quickest to a rebound from Georgi Yomov’s shot on goal.
+A minute prior to the half-time break, it was Sowe who fired past goalkeeper Denis Scherbitski, having reacted quickest to a rebound from Georgi Yomov’s shot on goal.

-The Belarusian Premier League started the second-half on a brighter note but they were unable to convert few chances that came begging.
+The Belarusian Premier League side started the second half on a brighter note but they were unable to convert the few chances that came their way.

-In the 55th minute Enrique Rafael drilled in from the left and fired in the goal, but the Belarusians’ goalie saved.
+In the 55th minute, Enrique Rafael drilled in from the left flank and shot at goal, but the Belarusians’ goalie saved.

-Senegal’s Younousse Sankhare fired a powerful shot outside the penalty area but it went inches away from the goal post.
-In the reactive attack, Maxime Scavis tested Busatto’s reflex, but it crashed over the crossbar.
+Senegal’s Younousse Sankhare fired a powerful shot outside the penalty area but it went inches wide from the goal post.
+In the resultant attack, Maxime Scavis tested Busatto’s reflexes, but his shot sailed over the crossbar.